heinrichkortsch/dti_workshop_2025/docs/part 3 tiny sorter/step-5.md

   </video>
 </div>

+{:.highlight}
-> In this build, I integrated buttons to start and stop the sorting process, as well as a dedicated button to reset the counters.
+In this build, I integrated buttons to start and stop the sorting process, as well as a dedicated button to reset the counters.
 Additionally, a display was added to show the live count for each class directly on the screen.

 ---